 So, here goes…

-I’m Ellie, and a post-grad fine artist (slash) / marketer (slash, you get the idea) / mum of 1 and married to my long term partner, Jamie.
+I’m Ellie, and a post-grad full time artist.
+I have a daughter, and I'm married to my long term partner, Jamie.

 I graduated in 2004, yes 2004!
 I know it was a long time ago and whilst you may be thinking ‘why has it taken until now to start blogging about it my art’ – I would just like to say that it’s ‘better late than never!’ – Sometimes you just have to wait for the right time – and I think this is it for me.
 Yes, at 36 years old.
 Anyway, enough about that, back to me as an abstract artist and creator….